camunda/blog.camunda.org/content/post/2019/03/camunda-optimize-24-released.md

 To allow customization of these inputs and outputs, we added a new plugin point for Camunda Optimize that works in a similar fashion to the existing Variable Import Plugin Point for BPMN process variables.

-Implementing such plugins allows you to enrich inputs and outputs with some external values (resolving external variable references), to filter out or anonymize information that you don't want to have in Optimize for whatever reason, and much more.
+Implementing such plugins allows you to enrich inputs and outputs with some external values (resolving external variable references), to filter out or anonymize information that you don't want to have in Optimize.

 Read more about the feature in the [Optimize documentation](https://docs.camunda.org/optimize/2.4/technical-guide/plugins/decision-import/).
 You can have a look at our [example repository](https://github.com/camunda/camunda-optimize-examples/tree/master/decision-import-plugin) to find the example use cases and plugin implementations.

 ## Disable DMN Import

-DMN can be used for many different use cases where the business rules for a decision are well-established and won’t be changing often.
-Eventually there is even no need to improve the business rules at all.
+DMN can be used for many different use cases.
+Eventually in your specific use case, there is no need to improve the business rules at all.

 With this release, we made it possible to completely disable the DMN data import such that decision definitions and decision instances are not imported.